jeroendehaas/VimLab/README.md

 package is provided by their favorite distribution.
 For OS X users, I recommend installing tmux using [homebrew](http://brew.sh).

-For an excellent introduction to tmux, please see the book ["tmux:
+For a well written introduction to tmux, please take a look at the book ["tmux:
 Productive Mouse-Free Development"](http://pragprog.com/book/bhtmux/tmux) by Brian P. Hogan.

 ### screen.vim
-[Screen.vim](https://github.com/ervandew/screen) is reponsible for launching MATLAB in a new pane and the communication between vim and MATLAB.
+VimLab uses [Screen.vim](https://github.com/ervandew/screen) to launch MATLAB in a new pane and the communication between vim and MATLAB.
 Assuming your

 ### Syntastic (Optional)
 Install [Syntastic](https://github.com/scrooloose/syntastic) if you wish to have